Current State-Approved Marijuana Status as of 2022

 Marijuana, also known as Cannabis, is illegal under federal law in the United States for any purpose, by way of the Controlled Substances Act of 1970.
-At the state level, however, policies regarding the medical and recreational use of marijuana vary greatly, and in many states conflict significantly with federal law.
+At the state level, however, policies regarding the medical and adult use approved use of marijuana vary greatly, and in many states conflict significantly with federal law.
 Additionally, under the Controlled Substances Act, marijuana is classified as a Schedule I substance, determined to have a high potential for abuse and no accepted medical use – thereby prohibiting even medical use of the drug.
-However, with a doctor’s recommendation, not a prescription, the medical use of marijuana is legal in certain states while in other states the recreational use of cannabis is legal allowing for its commercial distribution.
-Below is our map detailing which states have legalized marijuana for medical purposes and recreationally, which states have legalized just for medical purposes, and which states have not legalized the schedule I substance.
+However, with a doctor’s recommendation, not a prescription, the medical use of marijuana is legal in certain states while in other states the adult use approved use of cannabis is legal allowing for its commercial distribution.
+Below is our map detailing which states have legalized marijuana for medical purposes and adult use approved, which states have legalized just for medical purposes, and which states have not legalized the schedule I substance.

 *2014: By the end of the year ten more states passed low-THC, high-CBD medical cannabis laws: Alabama, Kentucky, Wisconsin, Mississippi, Tennessee, Iowa, South Carolina, Florida, North Carolina, and Missouri.